rust-lang/book/second-edition/src/ch01-03-hello-cargo.md

 $ cd hello_cargo
 ```

-The first command creates a new binary executable called *hello_cargo*.
-The
+The first command creates a new binary executable package called *hello_cargo*.
-`--bin` argument passed to `cargo new` makes an executable application (often
+The `--bin` argument passed to `cargo new` makes an executable application (often
 just called a *binary*) as opposed to a library.
 We’ve named our project
 *hello_cargo*, and Cargo creates its files in a directory of the same name.